commercialhaskell/stack/doc/nix_integration.md

 ### Use stack as normal

 With Nix enabled, `stack build` and `stack exec` will automatically launch themselves in a nix-shell.
-Note that for now `stack ghci` will not work, due to a bug in GHCi when working with external shared libraries.
+Note that for now `stack ghci` is bound to fail on OSX, due to a bug in GHCi when working with external shared libraries.

 If `enable:` is set to `false`, you can still build in a nix-shell by passing the `--nix` flag to stack, for instance `stack --nix build`.
-Nix just won't be used by default.
+Passing any `--nix*` option to the command line will do the same.

+### The Nix shell

+By default, stack will run the build in a pure Nix shell, which means the build should fail if you haven't specified all the dependencies in the `packages:` section of the `stack.yaml` file, even if these dependencies are installed elsewhere on your system.
+This behaviour enforces complete description of the build environment to facilitate reproducibility.
+To override this behaviour, add `pure: false` to your `stack.yaml` or pass the `--no-nix-pure` option to the command line.

+NOTE: Currently on OSX non pure shells are used by default.
+This is due to locale problems that will be sorted out in the future.
+So do not count on nix shells not being pure on OSX.

+### Package sources

+By default, the Nix-shell will look for the nixpkgs directory set by your `NIX_PATH` environment variable.
+This will usually be `$HOME/.nix-defexpr/channels/nixpkgs`.

+You can override this by passing `--nix-path="nixpkgs=/my/own/nixpkgs/clone"` to ask nix to use a nixpkgs that you cloned yourself.
+This e.g. can allow you to use bleeding edge nixpkgs, cloned from [nixpkgs](http://www.github.com/NixOS/nixpkgs) `master` branch, or to rewrite the nix expressions of some packages.
+Setting `path: [nixpkgs=/my/own/nixpkgs/clone]` in your `stack.yaml` will do the same.

 ## Command-line options